mhmdadel8998/API-Automation-Assessment/README.md

 ### **1. Configure Test Data**

 - **JSON-based Test Data**: Ensure `data.json` or equivalent file is updated with valid test data.
-- **Excel-based Test Data**: Place your Excel file in the designated folder, and ensure the code reads data correctly.

 ### **2. Run the Tests**

 #### Using IDE:
 1. Navigate to the `test` package.
-2. Right-click on the TestNG test class or suite file (e.g., `testng.xml`).
+2. Right-click on the TestNG test class or suite file (e.g., `APIExecution.xml`).
 3. Select **Run As > TestNG Suite**.

 #### Using Maven: